ehalpern/macwire-config/README.md

 ```
 unmanagedClasspath in Compile += sourceDirectory.value / "main" / "resources"
 ```
 At compile time, the code generator reads the Typesafe configuration to determine configuration property names and types.
-This requires that the configuration file to be on the compiler classpath.
-This is not the case for `src/main/resources` by default, so we must add it to the compilers unmanaged classpath.
+This requires the configuration file be on the compiler classpath.
+This is not the case for `src/main/resources` by default, so we must add it to the compiler's unmanaged classpath.

 ##### Create a Config wiring object
 ```